 The Premium plan adds white glove support options, unlimited groups/storage, and the ability to provide clients with logins to the platform.

 Time Doctor offers a 14 day free trial of their employee monitoring software.

 “Time Doctor allows me to make sure my employees are working and billing their time without me being a nag.” – Alicia D., CEO

-Time Doctor is best known for their employee time tracking features.
-It shows the different tasks and how much time is spent per task.
+Time Doctor is best known for its time tracking capabilities.
+Time Doctor makes it easy to track employee time on projects with insights into how much time is spent per task.
 You can select total hours worked per day, week, or per month.

 Time Doctor includes an optional idle time tracker that can alert an employee when they have been idle for too long.
 It will ask them if they would like to count their idle time as work time or if they would like to discard it, making accidentally forgetting to clock out an issue of that past.

 Time Doctor also allows employees to review and manually adjust their time cards with a note to their manager, avoiding concerns that automatic time tracking will miss work time.

 Of all the employee monitoring and time tracking solutions on this list, Time Doctor has the most robust integrations.
 Time Doctor can sync with common tools such as FreshBooks, Jira, Asana, Trello, GitHub, Basecamp, Slack, Salesforce, Teamwork, QuickBooks, and more.

 Time Doctor is available on a variety of platforms including a Google Chrome extension, and Android/iOS mobile app, Linux, macOS, and Microsoft Windows.